KenKundert/svg_schematic/README.rst

     designed to conceal any wires that run underneath the components.
 This allows you to simply run a wire underneath the component rather than explicitly wire to each terminal, which can simply the description of the schematics.
-The color of the concealers matches that of the background, so if you use no background, then you also lose the concealers.
+For this to work, the wire must be specified before the component.
+Also, the color of the concealers matches that of the background, so if you use no background, then you also lose the concealers.
 #.
 The unit size of a tile is 50.
 You have limited ability to specify the size
     of some components, and specifying the size as 1 implies the tile will be 50x50.
 Most components have a size of 2 and so sit within a 100x100 tile.
 #.
-If you specify the size as an integer, the terminals will fall on multiples
+You need not specify the size as an integer, but if you do, the terminals
-    of 25.
+    will fall on multiples of 25.
 #.
 Wires and components stack in layers, with the first that is placed going on
     the lowest layer.
-Generally you want to give the wires first so they fall at the bottom of the stack.
+If you are using concealers to allow you to wire underneath components, you neet to give the wires first so they fall at the bottom of the stack.
 Most components will conceal a wire that it covers.
     This makes it easier to wire up the schematic.
 You need not connect to each terminal individually.
 #.
 It is generally better to specify the important feature location coordinates